sh-ikeda/bsllmner/bsllmner/prompt/prompt.md

 If the input sample data is not of a cell line, you should not extract any text from the input and your output must be like {"cell_line": "None"} .

-Note that some samples are cells differentiated from a stem cell line.
-In this case, add the "differentiated_into" attribute to the output.
+After you extract a cell line name, check whether the cell line is a stem cell line such as an ES cell line or an iPS cell line.
+Then, if and only if the cell line is a stem cell line and the sample is of cells differentiated from the stem cell line, add the "differentiated_into" attribute to the output.
 Its value must be an extracted phrase that represents the differentiated cell type.
 For example, assume that a sample is described as "neuron cells derived from hESC H9".
-H9 is a name of an ES cell line and this sample is H9-derived neuron cells, so your output is {"cell_line": "H9", "differentiated_into": "neuron cells"}.
+H9 is the name of an ES cell line and this sample is H9-derived neuron cells, so your output is {"cell_line": "H9", "differentiated_into": "neuron cells"}.

 Are you ready?